-42. While rising life expectancy is a success story, population ageing presents a number of challenges to families, communities and societies with respect to issues such as economic growth, economic security in old age, the organization of health care systems and the strength of familial support systems.
-Old-age support ratios, defined as the number of working-age adults per older person in the population, are already low in most countries of the more developed regions and are expected to continue to fall in the coming decades, ensuring continued fiscal pressure on support systems for older people.
-In settings with limited social security systems, older people are at much greater risk for poverty.
+- 42. While rising life expectancy is a success story, population ageing presents a number of challenges to families, communities, and societies with respect to issues such as economic growth, economic security in old age, the organization of health care systems, and the strength of familial support systems.
+Old-age support ratios, defined as the number of working-age adults per older person in the population, are already low in most countries of the more developed regions and are expected to continue to fall in the coming decades, ensuring continued fiscal pressure on support systems for older persons.
+In settings with limited coverage of social security systems, older persons are at much greater risk of poverty. - 43.
+Older persons are the world's fastest growing age group.
+In 2014, the annual growth rate for the population aged 60 years or over will be almost triple the growth rate for the population as a whole.
+In absolute terms, the number of people aged 60 years or over has almost doubled between 1994 and 2014, and persons in this age group now outnumber children under the age of 5. - 44.
+From 1994 to 2014, Asia added the largest number of older persons (225 million), accounting for almost two thirds (64 per cent) of global growth.
+While the growth in the number of older persons was fastest in Latin America and the Caribbean and second fastest in Africa, the contribution of these regions to the global growth in the population of older persons (of 33 million and 29 million older people, respectively) was relatively small and together accounted for only 17 per cent.
+The growth of the older population was slowest in Europe, yet it added more older